juanjogg1987/Fully_Natural_Gradient_HetMOGP/README.md

-# Fully_Natural_Gradient_HetMOGP
+# Fully Natural Gradient Optimisation
-This is a repositoy with a Fully Natural Gradient Scheme for Improving optimisation of the Heterogeneous Multi-Output Gaussian Process Model
+This is a repositoy with a Fully Natural Gradient Scheme for Improving optimisation of the Heterogeneous Multi-Output Gaussian Process Model.

 # Fully Natural Gradient Scheme for Improving Inference of the Heterogeneous Multi-output Gaussian Processes Model